Caitlin Cherry

 Caitlin Cherry (born 1987) is an African-American painter, sculptor, and educator.

 Early life and education

 Caitlin Cherry was born in 1987 in Chicago, Illinois.
-Cherry received her MFA degree from Columbia University in 2012; and her BFA degree from the School of the Art Institute of Chicago in 2010.
+Cherry received her MFA degree from Columbia University School of the Arts in 2012; and her BFA degree from the School of the Art Institute of Chicago in 2010.
 She also participated in the Yale University Summer School of Art in Norfolk, Connecticut in 2009.
 Caitlin is the younger sibling of Academy Award winning film director, writer, producer, and former NFL player, Matthew A. Cherry.